Magpie, Nightingale and Owl

 Speaking and listening: The children will participate in discussions, presentations, performances, role plays and debates.
 The children will also learn extracts of text off by heart to help them develop their writing.

-Reading and comprehension: The children will read, listen to and discuss a wide range of fiction, nonfiction and reference books.
+Reading and comprehension: The children will read, listen to and discuss a wide range of fiction and non-fiction books.
 In our whole class Destination Reader lessons the children will be developing reading skills such as: skimming, scanning, prediction, summarising, inference and deduction.

 Spellings: The children will continue to practise and learn words that follow a specific pattern and spellings from the Y3&4 key words list.